Last updated: 23 Feb 2017 18:27 GMT

 Against this difficult backdrop, the Kurdistan Regional Government has moved forward impressively with economic reforms, which are designed to reduce costs and increase revenues.

-This has helped in the KRG making monthly payments for oil exports since September 2015, which have totalled almost $250 million net to Genel in the twelve months since.
+This has helped in the KRG making monthly payments for oil exports since September 2015, which have totalled over $300 million net to Genel in the period to the end of 2016.
 On 1 February 2016 the Ministry of Natural Resources confirmed that regular and predictable oil export payments will be based on monthly production entitlement.
 Additional monthly payments, initially equivalent to five percent of the gross monthly netback revenue of fields, will be made towards the recovery of the receivable.

 As the economy moves from stabilisation to budget surplus, the KRG has stated its intention to increase these contractor payments and accelerate the recovery of outstanding receivables.